ms/buildtogether.tech/rules-joining/index.md

     other or how much artists look at each other's work.
     <br/>
-    In my experience, the best approach to learning your way around a new code base is to trace what happens during typical operation.
+    In my experience, the best approach to learning your way around a new code base is to trace what happens during a typical operation.
 What functions or methods are called in what order as an HTTP request is processed?
-What objects are created and (perhaps most importantly) what permanent changes are made to files or databases, if any?
+What objects are created?
+What changes are made to files or databases, if any?
     The "step over" button your debugger is a very useful tool for this (<span x="debugging"/>), since it allows you ignore low-level details while you're trying to paint a bigger picture.

 8. Get to know people.
 :   There is a softball team here in Toronto that practices every Thursday from